ASALOGAN/November-Daily-Coding-Challenges/README.md

 │   ├── solution-1.js          # Solution to the LeetCode problem (in JavaScript)
 │   ├── solution-1.py          # Solution to the LeetCode problem (in Python)
 │   ├── notes.md               # Notes and explanation of the approach and learnings
+├── Day 17 05-11-24
+│   ├── JavaScript Array Methods
+│   │   ├── notes.md               # Notes on JavaScript Array Methods
+│   │   ├── examples.js            # Examples of JavaScript Array Methods
+│   ├── LeetCode
+│   │   ├── problem-1.md           # Description of the LeetCode problem
+│   │   ├── solution-1.js          # Solution to the LeetCode problem (in JavaScript)
+│   │   ├── solution-1.py          # Solution to the LeetCode problem (in Python)
+│   │   ├── notes.md               # Notes and explanation of the approach and learnings
 ```

 ## Progress